Skiing in Switzerland ? Is it far? Further than the French Alps ? Not necessarily.

 A page that brings together all the articles from the AlpAddict blog concerning winter holidays in the mountains in the Alps.

-TEST: La Plagne ski resort
+The most beautiful slopes of the La Plagne ski resort

 The La Plagne ski area allows you to ski all day in the sun thanks to the varied exposures of the slopes.
 Pure bliss.

-TEST: the Valmeinier and Valloire ski area
+The Valmeinier and Valloire ski area

 Skiing in Valmeinier and Valloire allows you to discover the Galibier and Thabor region.
 Wide open spaces, sunny slopes.
 We ski happily.